VeraVisions/nuclide/Documentation/Surf_data.md

         "stepleft"      <string>    footstep left
         "stepright"     <string>    footstep right
-        "bulletimpact"      <string>    soundDef to play on impact "scraperough"       <string>    soundDef to play on rough scraping "scrapesmooth"      <string>    soundDef to play on smooth scraping
+        "fx_bulletimpact"      <string>    particle effect to cast on impact "bulletimpact"      <string>    soundDef to play on impact "scraperough"       <string>    soundDef to play on rough scraping "scrapesmooth"      <string>    soundDef to play on smooth scraping